 Excellent for helping relieve pain in the early stages.
 I bought mine from a local sell or swap Facebook group for £10.

 Having your birthing partner, doula or midwife give you a massage between contractions is a wonderful way to get some much-needed TLC during labour.
-Personally I love sweet almond oil and Neal’s Yard have a beautiful organic 100% vegan one available in glass bottles.
-A great investment for use in baby massage too.
+Personally I love sweet almond oil and Tisserand have a beautiful ethically harvested and 100% vegan one.
+It will be perfect for use in baby massage too.

 Again Neal’s Yard is the place to go for ethical essential oils to add to your massage oil or diffuser.
 They have everything from calming lavender to invigorating citrus blends.
 Just make sure you know how to use essential oils safely during pregnancy – obviously during birth you’re FINALLY near the end of your pregnancy but better safe than sorry!

 Investing in a good diffuser will really help see you through not only your home birth but the rollercoaster ride of baby sleep over the months ahead.
 I got my diffuser with labour in mind but I still use to fill the bedroom with lavender scent for Ursula’s bedtime routine and with eucalyptus when she has a stuffed up nose.

 Having some relaxing music and birth affirmations really helped me towards the end of labour but you may also want an energetic soundtrack for motivation!
 Whatever your choice of tunes, some kind of music playing device (with plenty of charge if it’s wireless) is definitely a home birth must-have.
 I’ve got a Bluetooth speaker from John Lewis to link with my phone and I love the convenience of being wireless.